pustotnik/playground/fwcmatch/README.md

 Also I can recommend to read this: https://www.realworldtech.com/forum/?threadid=189711&curpostid=189723 Nevertheless as I know modern implementations of std::mutex already use similar thing inside for a short waitings and I think this is enough already.

+## Memory locality
+This can improve performance but you must be accurate in a way how to achieve it.
+I improved memory locality for any reading/filtering in the case of using a buffer (FGetsReader, FStreamReader).
+Also I tried to do it for a ring buffer and made MTCondVar2 but I had to use more mutex locks or copying of current block and benchmarks showed that for current task the MTCondVar is better in terms of performance.